-The management board, which manages the company's business, consists of four executive officers (CEO, CTO, CFO, and CMSO).
-Governance functions are divided between the CEO, who is responsible for compliance, the group's quality management system and human resources, the CFO who is responsible for finance, risk management and legal, and the CTO who is responsible for technology and sustainability and as such, for most environmental aspects.
+The management board, which manages the company's business, consists of three executive officers (CEO, CFO, and CMSO).
+Governance functions are divided between the CEO, who is responsible for technology, sustainability and as such, for most environmental aspects, and the group's quality management system, and the CFO, who is responsible for finance, risk management, compliance, legal, and human resources.
 All members of the management board are jointly responsible for the economic performance of the company.
 The correspondent review of the impact, risk and opportunity portfolio is performed at least once per year in line with the defined risk management process.